leeeroyy/backpropagation/README.md

 # Backpropagation through an Affine Linear Layer

-This repository contains a LaTeX document that explains the process of backpropagation through an affine linear layer in neural networks.
-The document details the derivation of parameter update formulas and provides an implementation example in Python.
+This repository contains a .pdf document that explains the process of backpropagation through an affine linear layer in neural networks.

 ## Content

-### LaTeX Document
+### Pdf Document

 The LaTeX document, `backpropagation_affine_layer.tex`, covers the following topics: